 Sophomore: “One Body in Christ”

 The Sophomore Retreat will build on what the students have already taken from the Freshman retreat and will focus on showing them how to work as “One Body in Christ.”
 This retreat focuses on the theme of servant leadership and will help the students discover how to work together as Christian Leaders.
 The retreat will also remind the students that each one of them has been given gifts from God that are meant to help further His kingdom here on earth.
-This retreat will take place at Potter’s Ranch and offer a series of team-building exercises, prayer experiences, and leader-run talks meant to open up the theme.
+This retreat will offer a series of team-building exercises, prayer experiences, and leader-run talks meant to open up the theme.

 Junior: “A Journey with Christ”

 The Junior Retreat is an overnight retreat that will take each student on a journey to help them discover how Christ is speaking to them in their life.
 The retreat will have a series of leader-led talks that are meant to help open the student up to the various ways Christ speaks to us in our lives.
 There are multiple opportunities for peer-lead discussion, personal and communal prayer, as well as an opportunity for the students to participate in the Sacrament of Reconciliation.